Amsterdam/data-processing/README.rst

 Steps to add code
 -----------------

-1. Convert your function into a commandline script using the `boilerplate_function.py <https://github.com/Amsterdam/data-processing/blob/master/src/boilerplate_function.py>`_
+#.
+Convert your function into a `python-package command line script <https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html>`_ using the `boilerplate_function.py <https://github.com/Amsterdam/data-processing/blob/master/src/boilerplate_function.py>`_

-   See the explanation here: `python-packaging - command line scripts <https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html>`_

-2. Add your commandline name and location to the `concole_scripts <https://github.com/Amsterdam/data-processing/blob/master/setup.py#L36>`_ in setup.py.
+#.
+Add your commandline name and location to the `concole_scripts <https://github.com/Amsterdam/data-processing/blob/master/setup.py#L36>`_ in setup.py.

-3. Add a rst file to generate the description and argument fields by reusing an `existing rst file <https://github.com/Amsterdam/data-processing/blob/master/sphinx/source/extract/download_from_data_amsterdam.rst>`_.
+#.
+Add a rst file with `Sphinx Argparse extension <http://sphinx-argparse.readthedocs.io/en/latest/>`_ fields to generate the description and argument fields by reusing an `existing rst file <https://github.com/Amsterdam/data-processing/blob/master/sphinx/source/extract/download_from_data_amsterdam.rst>`_.
 Helpers will generate automatically, so you can skip this step if it is only a helper function.
-It uses the `Sphinx Argparse extension <http://sphinx-argparse.readthedocs.io/en/latest/>`_ to generate the documentation, but to get this to work it needs a rst file.

-4. Regenerate the documentation using:
+#.
+Regenerate the documentation to test the docs output using:

 .. code-block:: bash

     sphinx/make docs

-5. Make a PR.
+#.
+Make a PR to add the add your awesome function to our processing code to be reused by many other developpers and data analists.

 Workflow
 ========